Prompt Guard Quickstart

 export PANGEA_PROMPT_GUARD_TOKEN="pts_uoaztv...smrfqz"

-Protect your AI app using Prompt Guard
+Protect your AI app from prompt injection risks

 - Whether a detection was made

-- Confidence score (ranging from 0.00 to 1.00)
+- Confidence score (0.00 to 1.00)

-that made the detection - The type of detection (e.g., direct or indirect prompt injection)
+- Type of detection (for example, direct or indirect prompt injection)

 - Optional classification results